As important as that question is, there’s one that’s more important: Is it useful?

 A good first step in predicting how much people will use a new product is to predict how how much they are using an existing product.
 This was one of the goals of the research done by Fred Davis in the early 1990’s[pdf]

-Participants are asked to provide their level of agreement on a 7 point scale (1=strongly disagree and 7 = strongly agree).
-Here are the 10 usefulness items:
+Participants are asked to provide their level of agreement on a 7 point scale (1=likely and 7 = unlikely).
+Here are 12 items, first the usefulness items and then the usable items.

-- This product enables me to accomplish tasks more quickly.
+- Using [this product] in my job would enable me to accomplish tasks more quickly.

-- This product enhances my effectiveness on the job
+- Using [this product] would enhance my effectiveness on the job.

-- This product makes it easier to do my job
+- Using [this product] would make it easier to do my job.

-- Overall, I find this product useful in my job.
+- I would find [this product] useful in my job.

 Davis had current users of software (from the late 80’s and early 90’s) answer the 20 TAM items as well as their current usage of the systems being examined (text editor and electronic mail) to see how well he could predict their usage.